canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     your disposal.
 For a more principled solution see the Test Plan Extended Tutorial.

-We can technically still user run to execute this job but note that the job id is, and must, be calculated at runtime, as ids must be unique.
+We can technically still use ``run`` to execute this job but note that the job id is, and must, be calculated at runtime, as ids must be unique.
 Try to run the following: